gabemhouts/skepticaltechnologist/content/post/welcome.md

 author = "Gabe Houts"
 description = "Welcome to the Skeptical Technologist, where we take in the world with a heavy dose of techno-skepticism"
 +++

+Welcome to the Skeptical Technologist, where we take in the world with a heavy dose of techno-skepticism